 Note that the Seljalandsfoss Waterfall and Reynisfjara Beach, covered earlier in the article, are also on the Golden Ring.

 The waterfalls are jaw-dropping and a must-see on any visit to Iceland.
+Here is a list of the 15 most breathtaking waterfalls in Iceland.
 The falls are popular and attract crowds.
 To avoid hordes of people in your background, start your adventure as early as you can handle.

 INSIDER TIP: Bring a raincoat and boots, but if you choose to go down close to the waterfalls, prepare to get a bit drenched anyway.